 Why Kitchen & Dining Lighting Matters More Than Any Other Room

-• Task lighting — directly illuminates countertops, sink, and stove where you work
+• Task lighting — directly illuminates countertops, sink, and stove where you work.
+This is your kitchen task lighting layer.

 Kitchen Lighting Zones — What Goes Where